nemo/inky-mirror/README.md

 - [In Progress] Zone 0: shows https://halfmoon.ws/daily-focus
 - [Planned] Zone 1: shows a different art piece from Cezanne every day
 - [Planned] Zone 2: shows the latest photo sent to a Slack channel
+- [Planned] Zone 3: have an AI tell me in a different way why I should follow my dailly rituals

 ## Usage Details
 When the device is set-up, you can login with: